ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/shapeEditor1.md

 ### Interpolate
 Inbetweens are basically another shape stored in the node.
-It may not appear like this at first because when you apply the inbetween, it gives it a default shape which is the interpolated shape at the time of when you apply it.
+It may not appear like this at first because when you apply the inbetween, it gives it a default shape which is the interpolated shape at the position of where you apply it.
 BUT if you change the Full Target, the inbetween will NOT change.
 But there's a solution to it - you can re-interpolate the inbetweens.
 You'll loose the shape that you sculpted on the inbetween, but it'll follow again that the full shape does.
 You'll see the options on the right click menu: